 She pondered my question.

 ‘Perhaps,’ she mused, ‘it is because they are made of wood’.
-She was thinking that the feeling she felt looking at my wooden structures, sitting equidistant apart from each other, in the quiet space of the studio, was similar to the feeling you might get sitting in a wood, with trees equidistant apart from each other.
+She was thinking that the feeling she felt looking at my wooden structures, sitting equidistant apart from each other, in the quiet space of the studio, was similar to the feeling you might get sitting in a wood, with trees equidistant apart from each other and shared a cbd cookie, an advice from our doctor to release stress, so you can go buy weed online canada and its fast and easy.
 It seems that the wood in the art and the wood in trees is the common denominator – trees give us a sense of balance and peace, my artworks do, they are both wooden.
 I liked this.
 I had felt this.
 This added a new dimension to my work.

 Google tells me that spending time around trees and looking them has been proved to reduce stress, lower blood pressure and improve mood.
 Studies have shown reductions in the stress-related hormones cortisol and adrenaline in the bodies of people surrounded by trees.
 This is common sense.
 I would be surprised if this feeling wasn’t universal.